gtiosclub/bootcamp-module-6/README.md

 6. [RatingCardView.swift] Write the declaration code for instance variables and recreate frontend of a rating card.
 7. [RatingsView.swift] Write the frontend for RatingsView by instantiating a “RatingCardView” for each rating.

-— Tips/Hints —
+#### Tips
-1. The comments for each struct’s instance variables note the types of the variables needed.
+1. The comments near instance variables note the types needed throughout.